12herman/multipleWebScraping/README.md

 # multipleWebScraping
-8 type of website scraping data using nodejs
+8 type of website scraping data using nodej.
+Scrap data to send google Sheet API
+Then send mail to everyone